godotengine/godot-docs/classes/class_raycast.rst

 - :ref:`bool<class_bool>` **is_colliding** **(** **)** const

-Return whether any object is intersecting with the ray's vector (considering the vector length).
+Returns whether any object is intersecting with the ray's vector (considering the vector length).

 .. _class_RayCast_method_remove_exception: